simplifine-llm/Simplifine/README.md

 # 🌟 Simplifine 🌟

-**The easiest, fully open-source LLM finetuning library!**

 Simplifine lets you invoke LLM finetuning with just one line of code using any Hugging Face dataset or model.
+> The easiest, fully open-source LLM finetuning library!

-> Get a free Simplifine Cloud Credits to finetune [here](https://www.simplifine.com/api-key-interest)
+**Get free Simplifine Cloud Credits to finetune [here](https://www.simplifine.com/api-key-interest)**

 ## Updates
 ## 🔄 Updates